-- For a listing of Michigan Visiting Care’s public flu clinics, follow this link.
+- For a listing of Michigan Visiting Care’s public flu clinics.

 - Companies and organizations that wish to hire our Michigan Visiting Care to hold a flu vaccination clinic on-site may call (734) 477-7229.

 Community Flu Clinics

 UMHS Community Programs and Services, the Program for Multicultural Health, and Interpreter Services are partnering with the U-M School of Nursing, the U-M School of Public Health, and the U-M College of Pharmacy to provide free flu vaccines to those community members at high risk of developing serious complications like pneumonia, those who lack medical insurance, individuals with certain medical conditions (asthma, diabetes, chronic lung and heart disease), pregnant women, people age 65+, and anyone living with or caring for others who are at high risk of developing serious complications from the flu.
 For more information, please contact Tammara Smith at 734-998-2156.